 If you have been the victim of a vehicle accident in a Louisiana parking lot, you can recover for the following categories of damages:

 - Pain and suffering

 - Damage to your vehicle or other property (like merchandise just purchased)

 If a loved one witnessed the injury and was also in the “zone of danger,” your loved one might also have a claim against the at-fault driver, including claims for emotional distress and for fear and apprehension of harm.

 Mansfield Melancon Attorneys can Help

 If you have been injured in a Louisiana parking lot accident, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have proven experience with many types of personal injury cases including Louisiana automobile accidents.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.